 From 2012 he also served as an adviser to the World Council of Churches Commission on World Mission and Evangelism, chairing the final drafting committee for the Together Towards Lifemission affirmation (2012) and co-chairing the drafting committee for the Arusha Call to Discipleship(2018).
 Since 2014 he has been Series Editor of the Edinburgh Companions to Global Christianity (Edinburgh University Press).
 In 2016 he was awarded an OBE for services to the community in Malawi and Scotland-Malawi relations.

 In 2019 resumed mission partner service with the Church of Scotland in Africa, working from a base with the CCAP at Zomba Theological College in Malawi on the development of theological education and leadership formation.
 Besides his regular teaching at Zomba Theological College, he is Visiting Professor at the University of Livingstonia, University of Nkhoma, Blantyre Synod University and Nile Theological College in Juba, South Sudan.
 He is also a consultant to the Theological Department of the Evangelical Church of Christ in Nampula, Mozambique.
 In January 2020 he was inducted as Associate Minister at Bemvu Parish, Church of Central Africa Presbyterian Synod of Blantyre.
+Since March 2020 and the advent of the coronavirus pandemic he has been largely based in Zomba where he is writing, editing, teaching and working online with institutions and partners in a variety of contexts.

 Kenneth is married to Hester and they have three grown-up children.